 By the 1700s, Whitby Harbour reached its peak.
 They weren’t just receiving boats, they were making them!

-It was the second largest producer of merchant ships after London!
+It was the second-largest producer of merchant ships after London!
 There were 14 shipyards and dry docks.
-Plus, many coastal cargo merchants who would pull into port to trade with the Alum Shale mine.
+Plus, many coastal cargo merchants would pull into port to trade with the Alum Shale mine.

 Although Whitby no longer makes tall ships today, it is still a busy active harbour!
 So, you’ll find plenty of boats docking up or making their way out to the sea.

-From pleasure cruisers and yachts to merchant fisherman, there will be people using it all day.
+From pleasure cruisers and yachts to merchant fishermen, there will be people using it all day.
 Plus, the seagulls that follow.

 Some of the best photography spots here can be found via the Swing-Bridge.
 This opens throughout the day to let boats through.
 But, there are also some beautiful views to be found from it as well